 It's never good to be unkind to anyone, but it's especially terrible to see older people being pushed aside.
 After all, these folks have life experiences that we should listen to and learn from.
 Remember that being gracious to everyone, regardless of their age, shows your true character.
 Ignoring those who have been around much longer than us shows a lack of manners on our part.

+Throughout many people's childhood and teen years, they hear the phrase, "Respect your elders," over and over, until it becomes indelibly etched on their brains.
 You may assume that everyone hears the same thing from his or her parents and grandparents, but apparently not.

 Mentally put yourself in the position of the elderly person.
 How would you feel if people disrespected you just because you had gray hair, wrinkles, and a slower gait?
 Use the Golden Rule when you are with your elders.